 We will be going over Scriptures about finding joy and contentment, overcoming distractions, finding strength through trials, and more!
 These Bible verses provide hope for those days when it feels like everything is out of control.

-Scriptures on distractions
+Best Scriptures on Focus

-This scripture on distraction encourages us to get rid of the things that may distract us from what God has called us to do.
+This scripture on focus encourages us to get rid of the things that may distract us from what God has called us to do.
 In order to serve the lord we should seek to simplify the voices we are listening to and the things we are attaching ourselves to so that the voice of the Lord is the voice most clear to us.

 Still others, like seed sown among thorns, hear the word; but the worries of this life, the deceitfulness of wealth and the desires for other things come in and choke the word, making it unfruitful.
-Mark 4:18-19

 This verse is an explanation of the parable of the seeds, and so many of us at one point or another fall into this category.
 Many of the things that distract us are the worries of this world, the cares that the world seeks to put on us, and the desires of the world.

 When our focus is on what is here on earth, it is easy to be distracted away from the things of God, and on doing the work that he has placed in front of you.

 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.

 This bible verse about distractions reminds us that the consequence of consistent distractions is to be conformed.
 In this verse we are called to a different way of living, one that is transformed by the word of the Lord, not conformed to the distractions of this world.